wildmountainfarms/wild-graphql-datasource/README.md

 IntelliJ IDEA Ultimate is a non-free choice that has support for both TypeScript and Go code.
 Alternatively, WebStorm (also not free) covers TypeScript development and GoLand covers Go development.

+If you are using IntelliJ IDEA Ultimate, make sure go to "Language & Frameworks > Go Modules" and click "Enable go modules integration".

+If you are using VS Code, this is a good read: https://github.com/golang/vscode-go/blob/master/docs/gopath.md

+## To-Do

+* Add metrics to backend component: https://grafana.com/developers/plugin-tools/create-a-plugin/extend-a-plugin/add-logs-metrics-traces-for-backend-plugins#implement-metrics-in-your-plugin